mikenandi/event-app-frontend/README.md

 # landlord_app

-### the app that will enable the landlord to manage his/her properties very.
+### the app that will enable the landlord to manage his/her properties on cloud.

 # Description